RED HOOK THEN TO NOW: marsh, mill pond, port, derelict, renewal

 The Clean Water Act of 1972 improves water quality, and marine borer worms return and live up their name.
 They bore through the wood pilings holding up piers which begin collapsing because the property is being warehoused and not maintained.

-Next, the US Army Corps drift removal program pulls down the inactive piers destroyed by borers and rot so timbers don’t break loose and create hazards floating around the harbor.
+Next, the US Army Corps drift removal program pulls down the inactive finger piers destroyed by borers and rot so timbers don’t break loose and create hazards floating around the harbor.
 This removes a lot of maritime infrastructure.
 Fire takes out others such as the pier that becomes Valentino Park.

-In the early 1990s, the Port Authority begins selling an arc of waterfront properties along the southern edge of Red Hook to (moving counterclockwise around the shore) Greg O’Connell and his partners, Hughes and Reinauer who set up the Erie Basin bargeport, and the Quadrozzi family.
+In the early 1990s, the Port Authority begins selling an arc of waterfront properties along the southern edge of Red Hook to (moving counterclockwise around the shore) to Greg O’Connell and his partners, Hughes and Reinauer who set up the Erie Basin bargeport, and the Quadrozzi family.

 All those landowners report that their efforts to reactivate the water’s edge face the challenge of the DEC that is reluctant to grant permits for shoreline repair.
 Many of their complaints with the DEC are detailed in a 2005 New York City Council Waterfront Committee Hearing.